SwissDataScienceCenter/renku/docs/user/reproducibility.rst

 parts of Renku.
 In terms of user workflows, we try to do as much of the boilerplate for you as possible so for the simpler tasks you don't really need to worry about the fact that your code is executing in Docker containers.
-For more complex scenarios, some familiarity with Docker will be required.
+See the :ref:`containerization` page for more details on how Docker containers are used in Renku.

 .. _reproducibility-further_reading: